At Tools of Men, we stay away from polarizing topics.

 The regular application will help to keep things smooth and healthy.
 Otherwise, your beard will quickly return to its previous dry and brittle state like it was before you started using this stuff.

 3. Brush Or Comb Your Beard Daily

 While visiting the barbershop to keep your neck hair at bay and provide your beard with a great overall shape, just like the hair on the top of your head, you also need to style your beard regularly.

 Note: Brushes are also great at training your beard hair – key for men who have exceptionally curly follicles.

 4. Be Self Critical And Know When Your Beard Doesn’t Look Great

 Given the slow rate of growth for any beard, an unkempt beard can sneak up on you.

-This makes it hard for men when to correctly identify when they should be visiting the barbershop, applying a beard conditioning agent, or even just simply combing or brushing their beard.
+This makes it hard for men to correctly identify when they should be visiting the barbershop, applying a beard conditioning agent, or simply combing or brushing their beard.

 Therefore, what we would recommend is to do either one of the following: